 Travelling on European discount airlines

 - No free food.
-Few discount airlines serve free food or drink, but many sell good quality food at a reasonable price on board.
+Few discount airlines serve free food or drink, but many sell good quality food at a reasonable price on-board.

 - Little or no support when flights are delayed.
 If your flight is delayed or cancelled don't expect to get any compensation from the airline.
 A few discount airlines offer a limited form of compensation.
-Should you miss a connecting flight because your low cost flight is delayed, you should not expect to receive any assistance or compensation from the airline.
+Should you miss a connecting flight because your low cost flight is delayed, you should not expect to receive any help or compensation from the airline.

 Changes in the European airline industry

 The European airline industry is adjusting to the reality of low fares airlines capturing a large and increasing share of European travellers.

 Many traditional full fare airlines are adding new fare classes offering a limited number of tickets at prices approaching those offered by the true low cost airlines.
 The airlines do this without removing the old business and tourist class fares.

 The new low priced fares come with more limits and fewer services compared with the more expensive tickets:

 - cancellation of tickets may not be possible